Dravet Syndrome (DS)

 Our company utilizes advanced animal models of DS to better understand the disease and test potential therapies.
 We offer Scn1a−/− mouse models and Scn1a+/− mouse models, which accurately replicate key features of DS, including spontaneous seizures, cognitive deficits, and premature mortality.
 We also provide a full range of animal species to support your pharmacokinetics study and drug safety evaluation.

-Our company is committed to advancing the field of DS therapy through comprehensive research, state-of-the-art technology, and a multidisciplinary approach.
+We focus on overcoming obstacles to effective therapies for pivoting disorders through comprehensive research and multidisciplinary approaches.
 If you are interested in our services or require further information, please contact us, and our team will be happy to assist you.

 Reference